Real Writing Year 3, Unit 12

 Tier three words: product, purchase

-Year 3 spellings: consider, complete, favourite, heard, build, occasion, often, thought, decide, enough, weight
+Year 3/ 4 statutory spelling words: consider, complete, favourite, heard, build, occasion, often, thought, decide, enough, weight